ryanmjacobs/tl/README.md

 # tl
 #### Painless timelapsing to show off your productivity.

-**tl** progressively captures and encodes screenshots to an MP4 file.
+**tl** psrogressively captures and encodes screenshots to an MP4 file.
 Unlike other timelapse tools, it doesn't store thousands and thousands of images only to encode them later. **It captures and encodes in realtime!** It is *not* going to thrash your disk with gigs upon gigs of screenshots, and it is *not* going